AustenLowder2002/Message-Board/README.md

 # What was built in this project:
-    This project was built using Node.js and React.js On the frontend it is React + Vite.
+    * This project was built using Node.js and React.js On the frontend it is React + Vite.
-    On the backend it is Node + Es Modules.
+    * On the backend it is Node + Es Modules.
-    It also uses prisma ORM for MYSQL Connections.
+    * It also uses prisma ORM for MYSQL Connections.

 ## Design Frontend:
-    The frontend was designed to look semi-modern, simple yet effective.
+    * The frontend was designed to look semi-modern, simple yet effective.
-    It has very clear feel to it, almost like a polished stone.
+       It has very clean feel to it, almost like a polished stone(my words).
-    The choice for this was beacuse it is simple and I am not that great at designing UI/UX.
+    * The choice for this was because it is simple and I am not that great at designing UI/UX.

 ## Design Backend:
-    This website was designed to allow anyone to add/create/edit/remove/like messages.
+    * This website was designed to allow anyone to add/create/edit/remove/like messages.
-    To accomplish this goal it uses a mix of database writing, asyncronus calls, and websockets.
+    * To accomplish this goal it uses a mix of database writing, asynchronous calls, and websockets.
-    The reason for the choice in websockets was to descrease the amount of strain on the server while still providing that peer-to-peer feel.
-A.K.A live updates.
+    * The reason for the choice in websockets was to decrease the amount of strain on the server while still providing that peer-to-peer feel -- A.K.A live updates.